csulbacm/acm-star-gitworkshop/workshop-copy/steven.md

 ## Steven Le

-Steven is a Computer Computer major at California State University, Long Beach (CSULB).
+Steven is a Computer Engineering major at California State University, Long Beach (CSULB).

 He is the President of the Embedded Application Technology Society (EAT) at CSULB